How To Apply For Aid

 Federal Direct Parent PLUS Loans

 To apply for the Direct Parent PLUS loan, have your parent return the PLUS Application included in the Financial Aid Awards booklet, which you received with your Financial Aid Award Notice.
-This application can also be found in the forms section of of the Financial Aid website.
+This application can also be found in the forms section of the Financial Aid website.
 Applicants must pass a credit check to be approved for this loan.

 Federal Direct Graduate PLUS Loans